drashevsky/SimulatedCPU/README.md

 # C4C1 Simulated CPU Project

-The C4C1 Simulated CPU is a project I got started on at the beginning of high school in 2016, and finished in 2017.
+The C4C1 Simulated CPU is an 8-bit general purpose computer design project that I worked on from 2016 to 2017.
+The CPU runs inside of a physics engine known as PowderToy, which has a major community using it to make simulated digital devices and computers.
 It was a rewarding journey that taught me low-level computer concepts ranging from assembly language to computer logic.
-The CPU runs inside of a physics engine known as PowderToy, which has a major community using it to make simulated digital devices and computers.
 Below is the slightly-modified overview I wrote about the computer and how it works.

 ![C4C1 CPU](images/C4C1.png)
 [C4C1 Computer Simulator Page](http://powdertoy.co.uk/Browse/View.html?ID=2148569)